polymode/polymode/modes/readme.md

 characterizes its behavior.
 On polymode initialization this config object is cloned in every new buffer.

-The most important slots of root config class `pm-config` are:
+The most important slots of root config class `pm-polymode` are:

 - `basemode-name` - name of the object of class `pm-basemode`, see below.
 - `minor-mode-name` - name of the minor mode which is activated in all indirect